kamal-hafiz/Cybersecurity/README.md

 Here I have uploaded a collection of my most relevant university assignments to showcase my cybersecurity skills

+#CYBR371
-## Access_Control_Assignment (CYBR371)
+## Access_Control_Assignment - Grade A+
-For this assignment, I had to implement access control on linux for users, groups and directories in a simulated university environment.
+This assignment required me to create a bash shell script designed to automate the creation of a secure directory structure for an academic course.
+This project implements strict access control policies utilizing Linux file permissions, Access Control Lists (ACLs), and user/group management commands to ensure data integrity and confidentiality.

+#CYBR271
-## Threat_Modelling_Assigment (CYBR271)
+## Threat_Modelling_Assigment - Grade A-
-This assignment required me to threat model a vending machine to identify vulnerabilities using methods like STRIDE and DREAD analysis.
+This assignment required me to threat model a vending machine to identify realistic threats and mitigations using STRIDE and DREAD frameworks.